Speed up large IFC models in Power BI

 Click Run all.
 The notebook installs dependencies, converts the IFC, validates the output, and prints both ConversionStats and FragSummary.
 The generated .frag file appears next to the source IFC inside ./builtin/, with the same base name and a .frag extension.

-If you would rather build the notebook manually (for example to embed the conversion inside an existing pipeline), follow these steps.
+If you would rather embed the conversion inside an existing pipeline, the two cells below are all you need.

-In the Resources panel, under Built-in, upload ifc_to_frag-0.1.0-py3-none-any.whl and your IFC source file as shown in Figure 3 above.
+Create a new notebook in your Fabric workspace and upload ifc_to_frag-0.1.0-py3-none-any.whl and the IFC source to Resources > Built-in as shown in Figure 3 above.

 %pip install "flatbuffers>=25.12.0" "ifcopenshell>=0.8.4" "numpy>=2.2.0"